Curriculum and Instruction

-• The Master of Arts in Curriculum and Instruction (MA) is a thirty-six-hour program that focuses on the art and science of teaching and is designed by the candidate to meet career and educational goals.
+The Master of Arts in Curriculum and Instruction (MA) focuses on the art and science of teaching and is a thirty-six-hour program designed by the candidate to meet career and educational goals.
+The MA is student-led, only fifteen of the thirty-six hours are prescribed.
+The student, with assistance from faculty advisors, design programs to meet their needs.
+This degree does not lead to initial certification.
+Graduates can take positions as reading specialists, lead teachers, academic coaches, and curriculum coaches.

 We offer programs in the following areas:

-• Curriculum and Instruction - Reading Specialist, M.A.
+• Curriculum and Instruction - Reading Specialist, - Reading Specialist Add-On Endorsement

-• Curriculum and Instruction Special Interest - Teacher Leader - Non-Certification, M.A.
+• Curriculum and Instruction - SPED - MILD - Moderate Add-On Endorsement

 Admissions Requirements: